martinknafve/Bitifier.Configuration/README.md

 1. Start Visual Studio 2015 or later
 2. Create a new project, of type Console Application (.NET Framework 4.5.2 or later)
 3. Add a NuGet reference to Bitifier.Configuration
-4. Define a new class to hold your configuration
+4. Define a new class to hold your configuration:

    ```cs
    class Config